Deep-Learning Based Adaptive Ultrasound Imaging from Sub-Nyquist Channel Data: Experimental Setup

 \section{Experimental Setup}

-\textit{In-vivo} data for training and testing was acquired by scanning healthy volunteers, using a P4-2v Verasonics phased-array transducer with 64 elements.
+\textit{In-vivo} data for training and testing was acquired by scanning three healthy volunteers, using a P4-2v Verasonics phased-array transducer with 64 elements.
 The dataset consists of organs of the abdominal cavity - liver, gallbladder, bladder, kidneys - and the Aorta.
 The carrier frequency was 2.7 MHz and the sampling rate was 10.9 MHz, which is twice the Nyquist rate, resulting in 1918 samples per image line.
-Two temporally sub-sampled datasets were generated from it using the described scheme: In the first, 400 samples per image line were sampled, resulting in sampling rate of 0.42 of the Nyquist rate and 5-fold reduction in comparison to the original data volume.
-In the second, 220 samples per image line were sampled, resulting in a sampling rate of 0.23 of the Nyquist rate and 9-fold reduction in comparison to the original data volume.
-A third dataset was generated by further sampling the denser sub-Nyquist dataset out of the two, omitting 37 out of the 64 transmitting elements, which results in 11-fold reduction in comparison to the original data volume.
+Two temporally sub-sampled datasets were generated from it using the described scheme.
+In the first, $D_{temp_{\times 5}}$, 400 samples per image line were sampled, resulting in sampling rate of 0.42 of the Nyquist rate and 5-fold reduction in comparison to the original data volume.
+In the second, $D_{temp_{\times 9}}$, 220 samples per image line were sampled, resulting in a sampling rate of 0.23 of the Nyquist rate and 9-fold reduction in comparison to the original data volume.
+As described in \ref{sub-sampling}, a third dataset, $D_{spatio-temp}$, was generated by spatial sampling of $D_{temp_{\times 5}}$, omitting 37 out of the 64 transmitting elements.
+This results in 11-fold reduction in comparison to the original data volume.

-Data from two volunteers was used for training and validation in an 80\%-20\% split, while data from the third volunteer was set aside for testing purposes.
-This results in 199 training frames, translating to 25,472 training samples.
+Three-fold cross-validation was used in training, resulting in three trained models per dataset.
+Each model was trained and validated using a different subset of 2 patients in an 80\%-20\% split, setting the third patient aside for testing.
+Each prediction of the model corresponds to the beamformed signal in one transmission angle; as each frame consists from 128 transmissions, this results in $4\cdot 10^{4}$ training samples and $2 \cdot 10^{4}$ testing samples in average per fold.
 No organ-wise division was performed during training or testing, meaning that both stages operate on data from multiple organs.
 Targets for training were generated from MV beamforming of the fully-sampled data, time-aligned in the time domain.

-For quantitative evaluation of contrast, tissue mimicking phantoms Gammex 403GSLE and 404GSLE were scanned by the 64-element phased array transducer P4-2v with the same transmission specifications as the \textit{in-vivo} dataset.
+For quantitative evaluation of contrast-to-noise-ratio, tissue mimicking phantoms Gammex 403GSLE and 404GSLE were scanned by the 64-element phased array transducer P4-2v with similar transmission specifications as the \textit{in-vivo} dataset.

 The network was implemented with Keras, using Tensorflow backend.
-It was trained separately on each sampling factor for less than 200 epochs using Adam optimizer, with an initial learning rate of $3\cdot10^{-5}$.
+It was trained separately on each dataset for up to 100 epochs using Adam optimizer, with an initial learning rate of $3\cdot10^{-5}$ for the temporal sub-sampling and $3\cdot10^{-6}$ for the spatial-temporal sub-sampling.
 Weights were initialized using He Normal initialization \cite{Kaiming2018}.